tonyelhabr/bdb2021/README.md

 between play success, as measured by expected points added (EPA), when exposed to one or both of the following “treatments”:

-1. Whether the targeted receiver on given pass play is involved in a pick route combination or not.
+1. Whether the targeted receiver on a given pass play is involved in a pick route combination or not.

-2. Whether the defender of the eventual targeted receiver at the time of the throw is or is not the same as the defender at the time of the snap.[1]
+2. Whether the defender of the targeted receiver at the time of the throw is or is not the same as the defender at the time of the snap.[1]

 Both when using a [causal
 approach](https://en.wikipedia.org/wiki/Causal_analysis) and a more